 Doing a dry run, whenever you are planning a move abroad is recommended.

 When you spend time in a country for a trial run it’s definitely not a holiday.
-You can liken it more to a working vacation.
+It’s a working vacation.

-It’s about researching the best areas to live, transport options.
+You’ll spend your time researching the best areas to live.
 The quality of life versus the costs of living (rent/ groceries), salaries, safety and the political climate.

-As part of any research, it’s also advisable to make time to meet with locals as well as expats living there so you get real stories of the everyday challenges.
+It’s a great opportunity to make time to meet with locals as well as expats living there so you get real stories of the everyday challenges from both sides.

-Of course, you can also conduct some research at the polo games, top restaurants and hotel pool, deciding where to live also means checking out the perks.
+Of course, also enjoy what the country offers from polo games, top restaurants and hotel pool, deciding where to live also means checking out the perks.

 Researching the Move to Argentina

-Luckily, researching Buenos Aires was pretty easy; it is an exceptionally large city, so sources of information are available in English, like the BA times a local online newspaper.
+Luckily, researching Buenos Aires was easy; it is an exceptionally large city, so sources of information are also available in English, such as BA times a local online newspaper.

 Argentina has its own active online expat forum baexpat.com where you can delve deeper into the types of challenges you may encounter.
 Along with relevant solutions, or meet like-minded individuals.